unoconv/unoserver-docker/README.md

 After you start the container, you can use [unoconvert](https://github.com/unoconv/unoserver#unoconvert) command to convert documents using LibreOffice.

+## FAQ

+Q. Why do I get an error an error during when converting is writing/exporting to file?

+A. It's very likely that you haven't given the container write permission to mounted data directory.
+See: https://github.com/unoconv/unoserver-docker/issues/44

 ## How to contribute / do it yourself?